tom-mi/iBrew/README.md

 To test and finish:
   * iKettle Emulation (emulates an iKettle with an iKettle 2.0)
-  * iKettle Brigde (connect to an iKettle and use it if it was an iKettle 2)
+  * iKettle Brigde (connect to an iKettle and use it if it was an iKettle 2.0)
   * Figure out to correct responses

-Such that all features of iBrew are available (if supported)for the original iKettle!
+Such that all features of iBrew are available (if supported) for the original iKettle!

 So if you have an original iKettle filled up with water!
 And some time to spare!